w3m4/calendar-smallint/README.md

 # calendar-smallint
-Concise SQL calendar script based on a smallint primary key
+Concise SQL calendar script based on a smallint surrogate primary key

 There are two SQL scripts provided currently - one for PostgreSQL and one for SQL Server.
 Each script is intended to run in their respective databases to create a Dates table.